MexsonFernandes/nuxt-netlify-cms-doc/content/en/hello.md

 ---
 title: Getting started
-description: "Empower your NuxtJS application with @nuxt/content module: write in a content/ directory and fetch your Markdown, JSON, YAML and CSV files through a MongoDB like API, acting as a Git-based Headless CMS."
+description: "Get started with Nuxt module inspired documentation platform developed using Netlify CMS.
+It supports i18n, files like Markdown, JSON, YAML and CSV files.
+It acts as a Git-based Headless CMS."
 category: Basic
+position: 2
 ---

-Empower your NuxtJS application with `@nuxtjs/content` module: write in a `content/` directory and fetch your Markdown, JSON, YAML and CSV files through a MongoDB like API, acting as a **Git-based Headless CMS**.
+Get started with Nuxt module inspired documentation platform developed using Netlify CMS.
+It supports i18n, files like Markdown, JSON, YAML and CSV files.
+It acts as a **Git-based Headless CMS**.

-## Writing content

-Learn how to write your `content/`, supporting Markdown, YAML, CSV and JSON: https://content.nuxtjs.org/writing.

-## Fetching content
+## Start collaboration

-Learn how to fetch your content with `$content`: https://content.nuxtjs.org/fetching.
+Its easy to start writing your project documentation.
+Just deploy this to `Netlify` with one click.

-## Displaying content
+## Writing articles

-Learn how to display your Markdown content with the `<nuxt-content>` component directly in your template: https://content.nuxtjs.org/displaying.
+Once successfully deployed, head over to `/admin` route.
+Enable Git-Gateway on Netlify to start logging onto the platform.